-- 110v electricity is available at the CFM when approved in advance by the CFM Staff.
-The vendor will need to bring his or her own heavy-duty extension cords and mats to cover them. - The CFM highly recommends using battery operated fans and/or solar power for fans. - Use of generators is only permitted if they are quiet generators and must be approved by CFM manager. - Any vendor using electricity is subject to a \$15 fee to be presented at the vendor meeting.
+- 110v electricity is available at the CFM when approved in advance by the CFM Management.
+The vendor will need to bring his or her own heavy-duty extension cords and mats to cover them. - The CFM highly recommends using battery operated fans and/or solar power for fans. - Vendors shall not use a generator unless approved by CFM Management and must not disturb CFM operations due to volume, size or location. - Any vendor using electricity is subject to a \$15 fee to be presented at the vendor meeting.
 The check or money order should be made payable to City of Charleston.